 For the South side, the zones are not equally sized, but the layout proposed in the diagram below should maximize the effectiveness of lighting by allowing areas to be lit only when in use.

 In addition, an effort should be made to inform employees of the importance of turning off the lights when no longer using them.
+It must be the individual prerogative for each employee to be conscientious of their light usage and to minimize it where possible.
 North Office Proposed Zones:

 South Office Proposed Zones: